 As a result and if our Beneficiarys’ GP / Clinical Commissioning Group won’t refer to a private clinic through the NHS under the ‘Right To Choose’ guidelines, the only alternative is to pay privately for ADHD Assessment and diagnosis.

 A private specialist will assess the individual for ADHD either face to face, or in these days of Covid-19, via Zoom or a similar technology.

 Prior to the assessment, which will normally last between one and two hours, the individual will have some questionnaires to fill in, one of their parents / guardians will also have a questionnaire to fill in relating to childhood behaviours.
 Old school reports can give vital insight to, if they are still available.

 What can the cost for a private ADHD Assessment be?
 The cost varies greatly between private clinics and the individuals choice of clinic can sometimes be limited by their GP.
 Some surgerys will only accept ADHD Assessments from a list of private clinics that they trust and have referred to before.
 Typically, the cost of an ADHD Assessment will be between £350 and £850 and will be a little cheaper if its conducted over Zoom / Skype rather than face to face.

-Following the ADHD Assessment, the private specialist will then write a detailed report and send it to the individual and their GP.
+Following the ADHD Assessment, the private specialist will then write a detailed report, and send the diagnosis it to the individual and their GP.

 For some of our Beneficiaries, the cost of the private ADHD Assessment is simply beyond their reach.
 Here at the Tim Kiver Foundation we provide funding (where appropriate) to accelerate and enable our Beneficiaries to get the assessments that they desperately need to be able to build a new and improved future for themselves.